 Trips and visits

 The home facilitates outings regularly.
 Details of the outings will be supplied by the manager, administrator or activities coordinator.
-We will attempt to accommodate as many residents as possible, but rely on family and volunteers to assist.
-Since outings form a highlight for all residents, staff and family, we encourage all to set aside these programmed days to be able to participate.
+We will attempt to accommodate as many residents as possible.

-On a smaller scale the activity coordinator organises visits to coffee shops in the villages nearby, pub lunches or just a trip to the local garden centre.
-Care-staff can and do take residents out to do some personal shopping and this trip can be arranged with the manager.
+Our activity-coordinator organises visits to coffee shops in the villages nearby, pub lunches or just a trip to the local garden centre.
+Care staff can and do take residents out to do some personal shopping and this trip.
+This can be arranged with the manager.